🪨

 📜Origins and Founding

 Justin Smith grew up on the James Berry Vineyard, which his parents Terry and Carolyn Smith had purchased and planted in 1981 on steep calcareous limestone hillsides in what would become the Willow Creek District AVA west of Paso Robles.
-The Smith family sold fruit to other producers through the 1980s and 1990s.
+The vineyard was initially planted to Chardonnay and other varieties, but in the late 1980s John Alban (the pioneering Rhône-variety advocate behind Alban Vineyards) convinced the Smiths that the calcareous westside terroir was better suited to Rhône varieties than Chardonnay.
+The Smith family gradually pulled out the Chardonnay and replanted to Mourvèdre, Syrah, Viognier, and other Rhône grapes, selling fruit to other producers through the 1990s.
 After studying viticulture and enology at Cal Poly San Luis Obispo and working harvests in Australia and France, Justin returned home in the late 1990s convinced that the family vineyard could produce world-class Rhône-style wines under its own label.
-He founded Saxum (Latin for 'stone,' a reference to the vineyard's limestone soils) in 2000, with the inaugural commercial vintage that year.
+He founded Saxum in 2000 with the inaugural commercial vintage that year.
+Saxum is the Latin word for stone, a reference both to the limestone hillside soils and to the Smith family tradition of giving each other rock-themed nicknames.
 The wines drew immediate attention from California critics, and within a decade Saxum was widely considered the most prestigious Paso Robles Rhône-style estate.
 The 2010 Wine Spectator Wine of the Year designation for the 2007 James Berry Vineyard cemented that reputation globally.

-• Studied at Cal Poly San Luis Obispo; harvest experience in Australia and France before founding Saxum 2000
+• Justin studied at Cal Poly San Luis Obispo and worked harvests in Australia and France before founding Saxum 2000

 🎯Why It Matters